Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Build a Penguin.md

 ** Dress up as a penguin to learn about adaptations to extreme environments.
 This experiment is sponsored by the Association for the Study of Animal Behaviour. **

-Last initially checked on 2025-12-30 by Timothy Wong (chw55@cam.ac.uk) and double-checked on YYYY-MM-DD by X (X@cam.ac.uk)
+Last initially checked on 2025-12-30 by Timothy Wong (chw55@cam.ac.uk) and double-checked on 2026-01-08 by Jeremy Lee (rqjl2@cam.ac.uk)

 ## Tags